Glass Extension Designs for Every Style of Home

 It is made from 12mm outer sheets of toughened glass and is supported by a structure of low-iron ‘white glass’ which does not give off the green tinge of thick glass, making it less prominent.

-To prevent overheating in summer months, the glass is coated with solar-controlling titanium dioxide which reduces the amount of heat entering the building by 59%, while large glass doors provide natural ventilation.
+To prevent the extension overheating in summer months, the glass is coated with solar-controlling titanium dioxide which reduces the amount of heat entering the building by 59%, while large glass doors provide natural ventilation.

 Divided by a stone chimney stack to tie the extension in with the existing stone farmhouse, this glazed addition marries old with new.